umccr/holmes/README.md

 {}
 ```

-Each entry in the `needsFingerprinting` array will cause a new ECS Task
+Each entry in the `indexes` array will be fingerprinted.
-to be invoked for performing the fingerprinting.
 There are some advantages to
 doing multiple fingerprints sequentially in the task, so it is up to the
 invoker to chose how many BAMs to process on each Task.